-- Each signal unit lens shall have a visible diameter of not less than 8 inches, except for Speed Limit Sign Beacons described in section 4E-2. - When illuminated, the beacon shall be clearly visible (to all drivers it faces) for a distance of at least 1⁄4 mile under normal atmospheric conditions unless otherwise physically obstructed. - The red and yellow lens colors shall be in accordance with the requirements of the Standard for Adjustable Face Vehicle Traffic Control Signal Heads, Revised 1970.7
+- Each signal unit lens shall have a visible diameter of not less than 8 inches, except for Speed Limit Sign Beacons described in section 4E-2. - 2.
+When illuminated, the beacon shall be clearly visible (to all drivers it faces) for a distance of at least 1⁄4 mile under normal atmospheric conditions, unless otherwise physically obstructed. - The red and yellow lens colors shall be in accordance with the Vehicle Traffic Control Signal Head Equipment Standard.